XingfenD/c-args-parser/docs/README.md

 Todo:

 - [ ] Parse multiple no_arg flags in a single option.
 Eg. -rf
-- [ ] Permit that the flag don't have an shorthand.
+- [x] Permit that the flag don't have an shorthand.
-- [ ] Use the framework to parse arguments in help command.
-- [ ] Check the run result of default no_arg flags.
+- [x] Check the run result of default no_arg flags.
+- [ ] Merge the `add_flag` function family together, and add a mode argument.
+- [ ] Add dependency check for flags

 ### Scppap.hpp&scppap.cpp - unfinished